dorogoy/zipline-mcp/README.md

 Uploads a file to the Zipline server and returns a detailed success message.

 - `filePath`: Path to the file to upload.
 Supported extensions: txt, md, gpx, html, json, xml, csv, js, css, py, sh, yaml, yml, png, jpg, jpeg, gif, webp, svg, bmp, tiff, ico, heic, avif
+- `originalName`: (optional) Original filename to preserve during download.
+This parameter is sent as the `x-zipline-original-name` header to the Zipline server.
+The original filename will be used when downloading the file, not when storing it.
+Must be a non-empty string without path separators.

 #### `validate_file`